jsanglier/foundwire/readme.md

 In each template there are three footer includes:

-footer.inc - any common end-of-page mark up footscripts.inc - any common script calls such as jquery and foundation.js foot.inc - wrapping the page up
+footer.inc - any common end-of-page mark up footscripts.inc - any common scripts for all template files such as jquery and foundation.js foot.inc - wrapping the page up

 On each template, additional plugins can be called after footscripts.inc - see the comments on the templates.